jenkinsci/pipeline-cloudwatch-logs-plugin/README.md

 and are not currently refreshed after that expiration, so there may be a loss of content for individual steps running longer than that.

-Only `AssumeRule` starting with temporary security credentials has been tested for purposes of policy restriction.
+Only `AssumeRole` starting with temporary security credentials has been tested for purposes of policy restriction.
 `GetFederationToken` has not been tested.

 The retrieval of log content from CloudWatch Logs for display inside Jenkins is not well optimized.